redhat-eets/glpi-helper-scripts/CONTRIBUTING.md

 ## Issues

-The easiest way to contribute to ate-lab-management is through Issues.
+The easiest way to contribute to glpi-helper-scripts is through Issues.
 This could be by making a suggestion, reporting a bug, or helping another user.

 ### Suggestions